Physics[Dgamma] - the Dirac gamma matrices

 where the products in the above are noncommutative, constructed by using the `*` operator of the Physics package, and gμ,ν is the metric tensor.
 The properties of the Dirac matrices are derived from this defining relation (anticommutator algebra) above.
 The Simplify command simplifies products of Dirac matrices and the Trace command computes traces of these products, taking this defining relation into account.

 The conventions for the chiral and Majorana representations are not uniform in the literature.
-The conventions adopted here are the same ones shown in Wikipedia and in , and , so that in the chiral representation, the γk are the same as in the standard representation, while γ0 changes to
+The conventions adopted here are the same ones shown in Wikipedia and in ref.[1-3], so that in the chiral representation, the γk are the same as in the standard representation, while γ0 changes to

 The convention implemented for the Majorana representation, that is, a representation where all the nonzero components of the Dirac matrices are imaginary, is

-where I is the imaginary unit (to represent it with a lowercase i, see interface).
+where ⅈ is the imaginary unit (to represent it with a lowercase letter as in the above, see interface imaginaryunit).

-In all of these three representations, the Dirac matrices satisfy γμ=−γμ†, they are anti-Hermitian and, in a four dimensional Minkowski spacetime, an Hermitian matrix γ5=γ5† satisfying
+In all of these three representations, the timelike component of the Dirac matrices is Hermitian: γ0=γ0†, and the spacelike components are anti-Hermitian: γk=−γk†.
+In a four dimensional Minkowski spacetime, an Hermitian matrix γ5=γ5† satisfying

 is given by: